web3-storage/docs/docs/README.md

     npm install
     ```

-1. Run the script by calling `node put-files.js` and supplying your token using the `--token` option and the path of the file you want to upload:
+1. Run the script by calling `node put-files.js` and supplying your token using the `--token` option and the path and name of the file you want to upload:

     ```shell
-    node put-files.js --token<YOUR_TOKEN> filename
+    node put-files.js --token<YOUR_TOKEN> ~/filename
     ```

     Your command should look something like this:

     ```shell
     node put-files.js --token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJkaWQ6ZXRocjoweGZFYTRhODlFNUVhRjY5YWI4QUZlZUU3MUE5OTgwQjFGQ2REZGQzNzIiLCJpc3MiOiJ3ZWIzLXN0b3JhZ2UiLCJpYXQiOjE2MjY5Njk3OTY1NTQsIm5hbWUiOiJib25maXJlIn0.0S9Ua2FWEAZSwaemy92N7bW8ancRUtu4XtLS3Gy1ouA ~/hello.txt